-- 9 Common Usability Mistakes In Web Design1
+- 9 Common Usability Mistakes In Web Design

 - 10 Principles Of Effective Web Design

 - 10 Useful Web Application Interface Techniques

 When To Include A Help Element

 Convenience is key to a website, and going the extra mile to make a website more convenient can go a long way.
 Help pages and help elements bring that extra convenience to users.
 But where is a help element really needed?

 1. Forms To some, forms may be confusing.
 The purpose of certain objects and inputs may be unclear to users, so suggestions and examples certainly should be included to help users fill them out.
 Another type of form element is labels.

 2. Log-Ins/Sign-Ups You want users to sign up for your service, so make it as easy for them as possible.
 There are a number of ways to make log-ins and sign-ups more usable, one of which is to include help elements.
 First, as mentioned, you should include help elements within the sign-up form.

 The form below is nicely laid out; it’s clean and has good explanations of each form element.
 It is overall a usable form with thorough help elements.

-As with forms, some elements of the checkout may be unclear to the user.
+3. Checkouts As with forms, some elements of the checkout may be unclear to the user.
 During checkouts, money is being transferred, so it is essential that the user does not become confused in the process.